 When it comes to logistics, small business owners know that warehousing is important.
-It in itself is part of managing the supply chain, and although simply seen as a place to store goods and prepare items for outbound shipping, warehousing and pack&ship orders, they are economically beneficial to both owners and customers.
+It in itself is part of managing the supply chain, and although simply seen as a place to store goods and prepare items for outbound shipping, warehousing, pick and pack fulfillment & shipping orders, they are economically beneficial to both owners and customers.

 Why is warehousing necessary for even small businesses?

 First, small business warehousing and fulfillment provides a central location for your products.
 Having a place to receive orders, store goods, and distribute products make the process systematic.
 With each arrival of shipment, responsibility goes to the warehouse personnel, and they’re going to be in charge with identifying, sorting, and dispatching the products to their storage locations, looking over security measures and environmental hygiene.
 Then orders come and go, and warehouse personnel keep up with the records before dispatching.
 Warehouses ensure that there is a place to store goods when there is not quite enough demand for the supply.
 Instead of leaving the surplus products somewhere, having a warehouse ensures that the there is a good place for storage somewhere to keep goods until they are needed or wanted again without having to haul everything by your lonesome self.